Yash Ghai

-Yash Pal Ghai CBE (born 20 October 1938) is a Kenyan academic in constitutional law.
-As of 2007 he is the head of the Constitution Advisory Support Unit of the United Nations Development Programme in Nepal.
+Yash Pal Ghai, CBE (born 20 October 1938) is a Kenyan academic in constitutional law.
+As of 2007, he was the head of the Constitution Advisory Support Unit of the United Nations Development Programme in Nepal.
 Until 2008, he was a Special Representative of the UN Secretary General in Cambodia on human rights.
 In September 2008, he resigned his post, following bitter arguments with the Government of Cambodia.
 He has been a Fellow of the British Academy since 2005.